Neurotech-Davis/Neurotech-Wiki/src/intro_to_exp_design/01-overview.md

 # Overview of EEG Experimental Design

-Made by Sofia Fischel and Grace Lim for Neurotech@Davis
+By Sofia Fischel and Grace Lim for Neurotech@Davis

 ### General Structure of EEG Experiments